AlineVillarreal/alinevillarreal.github.io/_pages/about.md

 # **About me**

-Aline holds a Ph.
-D. in chemical engineering from the School of Chemistry of the National Autonomous University of Mexico (UNAM).
-She also obtained her master's and bachelor's degrees in chemical engineering researching hydrodesulfurization catalysts.
+I did my Ph.
+D. in chemical engineering at the School of Chemistry of the National Autonomous University of Mexico (UNAM), were I also studied my master's and bachelor's degrees in chemical engineering.
+I have been researching heterogeneous catalysis and other porous materials.
-She has done two postdoctoral research stays, the first in the Molecular Spectroscopy Laboratory in Santa Fé, and a second in the National School of Engineering and Extractive Industries in Mexico.
+I have done two postdoctoral research stays, the first in the Molecular Spectroscopy Laboratory in Santa Fé, and a second in the National School of Engineering and Extractive Industries in Mexico.
-Currently, she works as a Science-Policy Fellow at the Ministry of Environment of Mexico City Government, where she works as a liaison between policymakers and academia.
+Currently, I work as a Science-Policy Fellow at the Ministry of Environment of Mexico City Government as a liaison between policymakers and academia.

 # **Research interests**